-FRF265: Cours de composition et d'introduction à la littérature française II
+FRF265 Cours de composition et d'introduction à la littérature française II

 Only offered through the Division of Continuing Studies.
-Please refer to the Division of Continuing Studies for more information.
+Please refer to the

 This course is a study of advanced writing techniques (explanatory essay) and an introduction to French literary movements and writers of the nineteenth and twentieth centuries.
 The aim of the course is to enable students, through their readings, to improve their analytical skills and to explore important French literary works and movements, especially from a sociohistorical point of view.